Soft vs Hard Golf Balls: The Choice For Average Golfers

 In almost all cases, an average golfer will prefer a softer golf ball over a firmer ball.
 Softer balls normally have a lower compression rating which means it will take less club speed to properly compress the ball.
 This will result in straighter shots and a better feeling golf ball.

 To figure all this out, I tested out each type of ball.
-I used a softer Chrome Soft and compared it to a firmer Chrome Soft X. I had to compare two balls that were similar because it wouldn’t make much sense to compare a high-end ball to someone cheaper.
+I used a softer Chrome Soft and compared it to a firmer Chrome Soft X. I took them to the course and looked at how they performed with the driver, irons, and wedges.

 Driver Comparison